Why you should care

 Delaware’s courts used their influence to declare, over and over, that a corporation’s sacred duty is to maximize profit…

-In the past few years, some 20 states, including the District of Columbia, have enacted legislation that allows companies to register as benefit corporations.
+But in recent years, the B Corp — short for benefit corporation — has begun to frame a different story.
+And antiseptic as the phrase “corporate structure” may sound, this one could well upend how we think about corporations and how corporations think about us.
+Over the past few years, some 20 states, including the District of Columbia, have enacted legislation that allows companies to register as benefit corporations.
 Some 16 more states are considering it.
-But the real watershed came this past summer, when Delaware got on the B-Corp bus, too.
+But the real watershed came this past summer, when Delaware got on the B-Corp bus too.

 Corporations could be good, or they could grow, but they couldn’t do both.